dingjiansw101/AerialDetection/INSTALL.md

 ### Prepare DOTA dataset.
 It is recommended to symlink the dataset root to `AerialDetection/data`.

+Here, we give an example for single scale data preparation of DOTA-v1.0.

-Make sure your initial data are in the following structure.
+First, make sure your initial data are in the following structure.
 ```
 data/dota
 ├── train